CCI-Tools/cate/doc/source/quick_start.rst

 Using the CLI
 =============

-In the following, a demonstration is given how the use case described above is performed using the CCI Toolbox' :doc:`user_manual/um_cli`.
+In the following, a demonstration is given how the use case described above is performed using the Cate's :doc:`user_manual/um_cli`.

 -----------------